pharmbio/robotlab/notes.md

 # Universal Robot notes

-Vocabulary outline
+Vocabulary outline:

     UR: Universal Robot, the robot
     UR: Universal Robots, the Danish company.
     UR10e: the robot we have in the lab.
     Cobot: robot-human collaborative robots.
 The UR Robots are cobots.
-    Teach pendant: the handheld tablet
+    Freedrive mode: The robot can be positioned by physically moving it Teach pendant: the handheld tablet
     PolyScope: the handheld tablet user interface.
-    RTDE: Real-time Data Exchange.
     TCP: tool center point, in our case a gripper.
     URCap: a UR capability: a tool attached to the UR (we have a gripper)
+    Robotiq: the company that made our gripper
     CB: ControlBox, the controller cabinet of the UR robot.
-        The controlbox contains the motherboard (Linux PC), safety control board (including I/O’s),
+        The controlbox contains the motherboard (Linux PC), safety control board (including I/Os),
         power supplies and
         connection to the teach pendant and robot.
     URScript: a Python-esque script language for programming the robot.
     URP: file extension for scripts made in the PolyScope tablet.
 This is a gzipped xml.
-    Gimbal lock, singularity:
-        when the robot loses a degree of movement freedom because the joints are positioned above each other
+    RTDE: Real-time Data Exchange, one of the robot protocols.

 In the lab: